Cc

 Symbolic Modelling is an entirely ‘additive’ process.
 It never seeks to take away any features of the client’s experience.
 It maintains this additive stance because, according to Complexity theory: (1) it is impossible to know in advance the precise conditions needed for emergent knowledge to be generated from a client’s creative unconscious (or wherever you believe it comes from); and (2) even small changes can cascade into something more systemic.

-It’s difficult to give a short example of the appearance of emergent knowledge because these moments happen as a result of the accumulative effect of the client processing all the prior questions, not just one contextually clean question.
+It’s difficult to give a short example of the appearance of emergent knowledge because these moments happen as a result of the cumulative effect of the client processing all the prior questions, not just one contextually clean question.
 David Grove said “Change takes place in a context”.
 This is why we emphasise the importance of facilitating a client to establish (and maintain awareness of) an embodied metaphor landscape.
 This is the context in which spontaneous creativity flourishes.
 Contextually clean questions play a supporting role by helping to fill in some of the gaps, extend the boundaries of the landscape and bring tacit knowledge to the fore.

 The transcript of the session we have been following illustrates this point.
 Towards the end of the session, the client is “surprised” by her inner world (usually an excellent sign of pending changes) and she sets a new desired Outcome, “I would like the sparkle to become bigger”.
 To check whether what is wanted is possible, I ask the specialised question ‘Can [a want/need] happen?’.